 FortiGate-6000 supports active-passive FortiGate Clustering Protocol (FGCP) HA between two (and only two) identical FortiGate-6000s.
-You can configure FortiGate-6000 HA in much the same way as any FortiGate HA setup except that only active-passive HA is supported, and even though FortiGate-6000s are configured with VDOMS, virtual clustering is not supported.
+You can configure FortiGate-6000 HA in much the same way as any FortiGate HA setup except that only active-passive HA is supported.

 You can use switches to connect the HA heartbeat interfaces.
 Heartbeat packets are VLAN-tagged and you can configure the VLANs used.
 If you are using switches you must configure the switch interfaces in trunk mode and the switches must allow the VLAN-tagged packets.

 To successfully form an FGCP HA cluster, both FortiGate-6000s must be operating in the same VDOM mode (Multi or Split-Task).
 You can change the VDOM mode after the cluster has formed, but this will disrupt traffic.

 As part of the FortiGate-6000 HA configuration, you assign each of the FortiGate-6000s in the HA cluster a chassis ID of 1 or 2.
 The chassis IDs just allow you to identify individual FortiGate-6000s and do not influence primary unit selection.